tonikv/citybike-ui/README.md

 ## Features

 - Users can select a station from a dropdown list
-- Users can view a list of journeys for the selected station
+- Users can view a list of journeys
-- Users can sort the journey data by duration, distance, or start time
+- Users can sort the journey data by duration, distance, and station name
 - Users can paginate through the journey data
 - Loading state is displayed while data is being retrieved from the API